MaastrichtU-IDS/data2services-pipeline/README.md

 The directory where are the files to convert needs to be in `/data`.

+The script starts GraphDB and Apache Drill services on Docker.
+They can be started manually with `resources/startup.sh` and stopped with `shutdown.sh`

 ```shell
 # All parameters
 ./run.sh --working-directory /data/data2services \